-Veterans of the Tempe, AZ, music scene and friends, Hopkins and bassist Bill Leen formed the Gin Blossoms in '87.
-The name was taken from a caption under a W.C. photo, "W.C.
-Fields and his gin blossoms."
-The 30s-40s movie comedian was a notorious drinker and gin blossoms, facial blemishes resulting from the alcohol abuse over an extended period, scared Fields' nose turning it red and bulbous.
-The alcohol reference would prove telling.
+Hopkins and bassist Bill Leen, veterans of the Tempe music scene, formed the Gin Blossoms in ’87.
+The name was taken from a caption under a photo that read, “W.C.
+Fields and his gin blossoms.”
+The 30s-40s movie comedian was a notorious drinker and gin blossoms, facial blemishes resulting from the alcohol abuse over an extended period, scared Fields’ nose turning it red and bulbous.
+The alcohol abuse reference would prove telling.

 Guitarist/vocalist Jesse Valenzuela and drummer Phillip Rhodes were added.
 But the arrival of guitarist/vocalist Robin Wilson was probably the most significant development.
 He took over the lead vocal responsibilities from Valenzuela.
 His plaintive voice becoming a key element in the band’s sound.

 Following the group’s debut EP (“Up And Crumbling”) Hopkins’ drinking became a major issue.
 He’d become unreliable, as heavy drinkers often are.
 And there was simply too much at stake.